 End-of-Ride Check-In – greet cyclists upon return, making sure to mark them as having completed the route.
 At this time you will provide them with the size t-shirt as indicated on the spreadsheet and direct them to the table for food & drink tickets to the after-party.
 Cyclists may not change their shirt size.
 (5)

-T-Shirt Organization – fold t-shirts & organize by size
+T-Shirt Organization – fold t-shirts and organize by size

 Setup – help put up tables, chairs, signage, and directional arrows

-Route Patrol Package Assembly – put together supply & food bags for each route patrol vehicle
+Route Patrol Package Assembly – put together supply and food bags for each route patrol vehicle

 Water Stop Supply Assembly – put together water stop packages for each location